rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 AI agents contribute capabilities that humans cannot match:

 **Speed:** Agents process information and take action at machine speed.
 Tasks that would take you hours can be completed in minutes.
-Agents never need to "find time"—they work instantly and continuously.
+Agents never need to "find time"-they work instantly and continuously.

 **Consistency:** Agents perform at the same level every time.
 They do not have bad days, get distracted, or lose motivation.
 The quality of their work does not fluctuate with mood or fatigue.

 **Scale:** Agents can do things in parallel that humans must do sequentially.
-An agent can monitor hundreds of news sources simultaneously, analyze thousands of data points, or manage dozens of ongoing conversations—scale that would require an entire team of humans.
+An agent can monitor hundreds of news sources simultaneously, analyze thousands of data points, or manage dozens of ongoing conversations-scale that would require an entire team of humans.

 **Tireless Attention:** Agents never lose focus.
 They can watch for specific events, track ongoing situations, or monitor for opportunities continuously without the lapses that humans experience.